Balangir district

-Balangir District, also called Bolangir District, is a district situated in Odisha state of India.
+Balangir district, also called Bolangir district, is a district situated in Odisha state of India.
 The district has an area of 6,575 km2, and a population of 1,648,997 (2011 census).
 The town of Balangir is the district headquarters.
 The composition of the land is predominantly rural.
-Other important big & small towns in Balangir district are Titlagarh, Patnagarh, Kantabanji, Loisingha, Saintala, Belpada, Tushra, Agalpur, Deogaon, Chudapali, Biripali, Bhalumunda, Bangomunda, Sindhekela, Turekela and Muribahal.
+Other important towns in Balangir district are Titlagarh, Patnagarh, Kantabanji, Loisingha, Saintala, Belpada, Tushra, Agalpur, Deogaon, Chudapali, Biripali, Bhalumunda, Bangomunda, Sindhekela, Kansil, Turekela and Muribahal.

 History

-The district of Balangir is named after the headquarters towns of Balangir.
+The district of Balangir is named after the headquarters town of Balangir.
 This town was also the headquarters of the feudatory state of Patna since the 1880s.
 The district of Balangir is flanked in the northwest by the Gandhamardhan hills.
 Many hill streams traverse it.
-It is the land of Tantrik culture.
 It is also notable for having experimented in the republican form of Government that was overthrown by Ramai Deo.